NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 If the authority section contains more than one RRset making up the incremental delegation, then the RRset with the longest TTL MUST be taken to determine the duration for which incremental deleg support is registered.

-For example, in {{alias-response}}, both a CNAME and an DELEG RRset for the incremental delegation are included in the authority section.
+For example, in {{alias-response}}, both a CNAME and a DELEG RRset for the incremental delegation are included in the authority section.
 The longest TTL must be taken for incremental support registration, though because the TTL of both RRsets is 3600, it does not matter in this case.

 With DNSSEC signed zones, support is apparent with all referral responses, with unsigned zones only from referral responses for which a incremental delegation exists.